Oregon state law requires that public entities spend 1.5% of public building construction costs on green energy

-If a public body determines Green Energy Technology to be inappropriate for a project, or want to install the technology off-site, the public body must submit a description to the Technical Review Panel and explain their decision.
+If a public body determines GET or alternative WBET is inappropriate for a project, or wants to install the technology off-site, the public body must submit a description to the Technical Review Panel and explain their decision.
 The Technical Review Panel will provide its recommendation to the public body within 60 days.
 Funds not spent on the current project must be spent on the next building project that the public body undertakes, unless no state funds are included in the project cost.

 Public entities subject to the 1.5 percent requirement must report their projects through the Oregon Department of Energy's Reporting Database